Shehnaz-R/Interactive_Shape_Drawer/README.md

 - 📂 **Dropdown menu** for shape selection
 - 🏷️ Shape name displayed under the drawing
 - 📱 **Responsive canvas** (adjusts to screen size)
-- 🧩 Easy to extend: add your own shapes!
+- 🧩 Easy to extend: add your own shapes!.

 ---